Zoo Celebrates Birth of

 The Louisville Zoo contacted Ms. Haas and together they began experimenting with a custom formulated diet in September 2016.
 Both wolves were gradually transitioned onto it after initial testing of several recipes.
 The new diet, in conjunction with recommended nutritional supplements by Dr. Morris, resulted in improvements in overall health.
 The Louisville Zoo is proud that this team approach has resulted in the birth of two maned wolf pups, the first for the Louisville Zoo in 10 years.

-The Rudy Green’s Maned Wolf Diet, nick-named “Sadie’s Stew”, is now being utilized by the National Zoo in Washington DC in the hopes that the animals there care will benefit as well.
-Interest in alternative and more healthful diets for the maned wolves is spreading among zoos nationally.
+The Rudy Green’s Maned Wolf Diet is nick-named “Sadie’s Stew”and interest in alternative and more healthful diets for the maned wolves is spreading among zoos nationally.

 ABOUT MANED WOLVES

 The maned wolf is native to South America and can be found throughout Brazil, Paraguay, Argentina, Bolivia, Peru and Uruguay.
 Maned wolves are solitary.
 The maned wolf is an omnivore.
 Half of their diet is fruit supplemented with small mammals, birds and reptiles, insects, nuts, eggs and grass.
 The IUCN Red List of Threatened Species lists the maned wolf as threatened.

 On Jan.
 10, 2017, Pet Fooled, a feature film exposing the underbelly of the commercial pet food industry, will debut in Kentucky at 7:15 p.m. at the Village 8 Theaters in Louisville.